NVIDIA-Merlin/Transformers4Rec/README.md

 pip install transformers4rec[pytorch,nvtabular]
 ```

-> Be aware that installing Transformers4Rec with `pip` only supports the CPU version of NVTabular.
+> Be aware that installing Transformers4Rec with `pip` only supports the CPU version of NVTabular because `pip` does not install cuDF.
+> The GPU capabilities of NVTabular are available by using the Docker container or by installing
+> NVTabular with Conda first and then performing the `pip` installation within the Conda environment.

 ### Installing Transformers4Rec Using Conda